-- Involuntary (if there is an academic compelling reason for a students to change a program; usually as a result of placement test on intake)
+- Involuntary (if there is an academic compelling reason for a student to change a program; usually as a result of placement test on intake)

 To request a program change, please fill out the Program Change Form and submit it to email@example.com or the DCC Front Desk.

 Students on a USC International Academy I-20 who plan on traveling outside of the U.S. during their program will need a travel signature from the Admissions and Immigration Adviser on the second page of their I-20.
 Please see the Admissions and Immigration Adviser to discuss any issues regarding your travel plans.

 You may be eligible to take a vacation for one term if you have successfully completed 28 weeks of uninterrupted full time study, have good academic performance, attended minimum 85% of all classes, have a valid visa and I-20 with an end date that covers your vacation as well as the next term of study.
 You would remain on USC International Academy’s I-20 and enroll in the next term after vacation.
 Please note that I-20 length cannot be extended because of your vacation.
 I-20 extensions are granted for academic or medical reasons only.